aixoss/aix-puppet/README.md

 ## Usage
 ### Sample of manifest : init.pp
- Some commented samples are provided in ./examples/init.pp, and should be used as a starting point, to customize ./manifests/init.pp
+ Some commented samples are provided in ./examples/init.pp, and should be used as a starting point, to customize ./manifests/init.pp which is the manifest file used by the puppet apply command.

 ### Logs
- The Puppet.debug('message') method is used in Puppet framework and as well in aixautomation and these debug messages can be seen with the use of Puppet "--debug" flag on the command line.<br>
+ The "Puppet.debug('message')" method is used in Puppet framework and as well in aixautomation module and debug messages can only be seen with the use of Puppet "--debug" flag on the command line.<br>
-  All other level ("info", "warning", "error") are displayed without condition.<br>
+ All other levels ("info", "warning", "error") are displayed without condition.<br>
- These Puppet log messages are displayed on console output.<br> You can redirect all Puppet output to one file with the use of Puppet "--logdest=/etc/puppetlabs/code/environments/production/modules/output/logs/logfile.txt" on the command line.
+ These Puppet log messages are displayed on console output.<br> You can redirect Puppet framework outputs to one file with the use of this option :
+  "--logdest=/etc/puppetlabs/code/environments/production/modules/output/logs/logfile.txt" on
+  the command line.